jaianthv/Unwrapping-tomography-images/README.md

 1. `get_first_layer_contour(image)` <br>
 image - binary image, np.array, dtype = uint8. <br>
 returns *outer layer* - outer reference layer of the image by connecting the contour points with 8-point connectivity.
 Removes small countours, correct for a full closure of the object if convex hull fails.

+### *Unwrap_runner.py*

+1. `unwrap_single_line(img, start_point_est)`<br>
+img = image with single line <br>
+start_point_est = default is None, this option uses the first point estimated by the unwrapping algorithm for each concentric layer.
+If it is not used, it uses the function `find_point` in `Utils.py`, and estimate starting point each time a new concentric layer is determined.

+returns *x_coordinates, y_coordinates of unwrapped line, Next concentric layer, by default the starting point on the new layer determined by the algorithm*